General information on visa

 Family members of an EU/EEA or Swiss citizens who are exercising their right to free movement in Denmark have the right to have their visa application processed in accordance with EU regulations.

 Some nationalities are subject to consultation during the examination of visa applications.
 Go to Annex 16 of the Visa Code Handbook to read, which nationalities are subject to consultation.

 The Visa Application Center will not be able to accept the application, if the scheduled travel date is within the next 15 days ,as per the Embassy Instruction.

 We recommend that you apply for a visa well in advance of your intended entry into Schengen.
 That said, please note that an application for a visa can be handled no earlier than 3 months prior to the intended entry into Schengen.

-Only applicants staying legally in the country where the Danish mission or the Visa Application Centre is situated, may apply for a visa via Visa Application Centre.
+Only applicants staying legally in the country where the Danish mission or the Visa Application Centre is situated, may apply for a visa via the mission or Visa Application Centre.

 Going to Greenland and/or Faroe Islands?
 When you hand in your visa application at the Visa Application Centre, please inform the staff that you will be travelling to Greenland and/or the Faroe Islands.
 Visa applications for Greenland and the Faroe Islands can only be submitted at Danish missions.

 Please follow the step-by-step guide on how to apply for a visa.